tinker1234/PyCaster/client/PyCaster.md

 PyCasterPort = 4446 # server port
-PyCasterAuth = "123abc" # auth to be sent to the server PyCasterSSL = False # connect via https playlist = None # playlist of set mp3s
+PyCasterAuth = "123abc" # auth to be sent to the server PyCasterSSL = False # connect via https
-loop = False # never end stream, if false the client wil close after all files have been played shuffle = False # shuffle the songs, this shuffles everytime getSongs is called
+PyCasterMount = None # mount sent to the server playlist = None # playlist of set mp3s loop = False # never end stream, if false the client wil close after all files have been played shuffle = False # shuffle the songs, this shuffles everytime getSongs is called